bexchauveto/energie-vin/README.md

     - Wine scrappers, developed for each platform selling wine bottles, scrap the websites and extract the data and convert it into a common format predefined.
 Scrapper can be added, updated, remove independently of other scrappers, for example at the start of the project, only one scrapper can be created and once the project matured, others can be developed and add to the pool of scrappers.
+Can be developed using different programing languages.
     - A message queue for the scrappers to publish the information they retrieve from the websites.
     - An ingester service that subscribe to the queue and insert or update information in the database.
 - The second one is the part where the user can interact with the data retrieved: